Amatalrahman/brain_tumor_app/README.md

 - Resized all images to a uniform size (224x224).
 - Normalized pixel values.
 - Split data into **training, validation, and test sets**.
+- #### Data Augmentation
+  To handle class imbalance, we applied data augmentation on underrepresented classes.
+   Techniques included:
+   - rotation
+   - horizontal/vertical flips
+   - zoom
+   - width/height shifts
+   -  and adding small random noise.
+   This increases dataset diversity and helps the model generalize better.

-- Created a separate unseen dataset to simulate real-world evaluation.
+- Use a separate unseen dataset to simulate real-world evaluation.

 ### 3. Model Training
 - Built and trained a mobilenetv2_based model for classification.